spiceandwolf/QSPN/README.md

 # QSPN_code

 This is the code of our *QSPN/M-QSPN* model, corresponding to the paper: A Unified Model for Cardinality Estimation by Learning from Data and Queries via Sum-Product Networks.
+In this paper, we introduces *QSPN*, a unified model that integrates both data distribution and query workload. *QSPN* achieves high estimation ac- curacy by modeling data distribution using the simple yet effective Sum-Product Network (SPN) structure.
+To ensure low inference time and reduce storage overhead, *QSPN* further partitions columns based on query access patterns.
+We formalize *QSPN* as a tree-based structure that extends SPNs by introducing two new node types: QProduct and QSplit.
+This paper studies the research challenges of developing efficient algorithms for the offline construction and online computation of *QSPN*.
+We conduct extensive experiments to evaluate *QSPN* in both single-table and multi-table cardinality estimation settings.
+The experimental results have demonstrated that *QSPN* achieves superior and robust performance on the three key criteria, compared with state-of-the-art approaches.

 ## Configuration